aseo1317/Regression-Baseball/MVP.md

 Hits allowed was the first feature that I immediately wanted to examine because it is the most obvious (and often quickest) way to score runs.
 I next wanted to look at two other ways that result in getting on base: walks and errors.
 As seen above, these two plots aren't nearly as good predictors for runs as hits.

 While individually they may not prove to be strong predictors of runs, walks and errors still provide value to the model in conjunction with hits.
 The R^2 when walks is added as a feature increases to 0.833 and then to 0.835 with Errors.

+My initial instincts seem to be pointing me in the right direction.
+However, there are many features still to test and the R^2 can definitely be improved.
+The first feature I intend to look at is slugging % (the total number of bases a player records per at-bat (hits only)) as this is a more robust version of hits.

 Next Steps:
 - I need to take the next step in my modeling by coming up with a train/test/validation scheme (I most likely intend to use cross-validation).
-- On first glance (and subject matter) I don't know if extensive feature engineering is necessary but will take a second look
+- On first glance (and subject matter) I don't know if extensive feature engineering is necessary but will take a second look.
 - Regularization to find optimal alpha/lambda
 - Test and Interpret